For ‘Reflow’, you must ensure all content retains meaning and function without scrolling in two dimensions.

 Some users with visual impairments need to resize text to read it comfortably.

-When users enlarge content up to 400% of the default size, they should not have to scroll in their browser in more than one direction.
+When users enlarge content up to 400% of the default size, they should not have to scroll in their browser in more than one direction – horizontally and vertically.

 How to Pass ‘Reflow’

-- Vertical content doesn’t require a horizontal scroll at a width of 320 CSS pixels
+- Ensure vertical content doesn’t require a horizontal scroll at a width of 320 CSS pixels

-- Horizontal content doesn’t require a vertical scroll at a height of 256 CCC pixels
+- ensure horizontal content doesn’t require a vertical scroll at a height of 256 CSS pixels

-Multi-directional scrolling is essential for meaning or function (for example images, maps, diagrams, games and components that require toolbars remain in view).
+- Where multi-directional scrolling is essential for meaning or function (for example images, maps, diagrams, games and components that require toolbars remain in view)

 Responsive web design, where content reflows to fit the user’s viewport, may already mean your website complies with this guideline.